 - 3/4 pound cooked small shrimp, peeled and deveined

 - 1 jar (15 ounces) Alfredo sauce

-- Place one egg and half of the cottage cheese, ricotta, nutmeg and pepper in a blender; cover and process until smooth.
+- Preheat oven to 350°.
+Place one egg and half the cottage cheese, ricotta, nutmeg and pepper in a blender; cover and process until smooth.
 Add to scallops.
 Repeat with remaining egg, cottage cheese, ricotta, nutmeg and pepper.
 Add to scallops.
 Stir in crab and shrimp.

 Sort By :

 I could not find cream-style cottage cheese, so I just used small curd regular.
 If you are using frozen shrimp and scallops the trick is to throughly defrost and drain as much moisture out of them as possible before adding to cheese mixture.
 This is how you avoid a too runny sauce!
 These tasted great!
 Remember to cook shells in plenty of water to avoid sticking together.